 Some common adulteration practices include spiking lavender and leavening oils with synthetic fragrances such as synthetic linalool and linalyl acetate to make it smell more like lavender, or stretching true lavender oil with solvents such as dipropylene glycol.

 High quality true lavender oil has a sweet, floral, herbaceous and slightly woody aroma.
 There is almost no hint of camphor in true lavender since it contains a maximum of 1.5% camphor.
 Lavandin, the hybrid of true lavender and spike lavender, may contain 3% or higher levels of camphor, and its scent will be lavender-like, but with a stronger camphor note.
 Spike lavender can contain 8% or higher levels of camphor, offering a pungent, strong, camphor-like aroma.

 Unfortunately, aroma can't always be relied on as a indicator of quality.
-Although an educated nose can tell when lavandin has been substituted for true lavender, identifying some adulterations, such as the use of odorless solvents to stretch true lavender oil, can often only be verified with lab analysis.
+Although an educated nose can tell when lavandin has been substituted for true lavender, high quality can often only be verified with lab analysis.